Chris Pontius (soccer): Philadelphia Union

 On December 7, 2015, Pontius was traded to Philadelphia Union for allocation money.
 Pontius saw a resurgence to form and became a major contributor to the Union's 2016 season as he led the team in scoring with 12 goals from 34 appearances on the left wing.
 This return to form earned him the 2016 MLS Comeback Player of the Year.

 LA Galaxy

 Pontius signed as a free agent with LA Galaxy in January 2018.
 Pontius's contract with LA Galaxy concluded at the end of their 2018 season.
 He re-signed with the club on December 19.
 Pontius announced his retirement from professional soccer on October 29, 2019.

 International

-On December 22, 2009, Pontius received his first call up to train with the senior U.S. national team.
+On December 22, 2009, Pontius received his first call-up to train with the senior U.S. national team.
 Training in Carson, California began for Pontius and the other players called up on January 4, 2010, leading up to a friendly match against Chile.
 On August 29, 2011, Pontius was called up by the U.S. National Team for friendlies against Costa Rica and Belgium.
-Pontius made his debut for the national team on January 29, 2017 as a substitute in a friendly against Serbia.
+Pontius debuted for the national team on January 29, 2017, as a substitute in a friendly against Serbia.